Luigi's Restaurant shooting

 On August 6, 1993, 22-year-old Fort Bragg soldier Kenneth Junior French, armed with two shotguns and a rifle, opened fire inside a Luigi's restaurant in Fayetteville, North Carolina, killing four people and injuring seven others.
 The case was featured in the 1997 documentary film Licensed to Kill.

 Shooting

 At around 10 p.m., French drove to the restaurant in a black truck.
 Wearing shorts and a fishing vest, French exited the truck carrying a pump-action shotgun.
-French then entered the restaurant through the kitchen at the back of the building and then began to yell about politics and homosexuality before opening fire indiscriminately, raising the death toll to four and the injured to seven.
-He was then shot and wounded by a police officer who was not on duty at the time of the shooting.
+French then entered the restaurant through the kitchen at the back of the building and then began to yell about politics and homosexuality before opening fire indiscriminately.
+Four people were killed, and seven injured.
+French was then shot and wounded by police lieutenant Bill Simons.

+After the shooting, French remarked:"I don't believe there's anywhere in our Constitution that gives anybody the right to be accepted by anybody else.
+When the Civil Rights Act was passed in 1964, people automatically assumed that they had a right to many different things.
+Women, blacks, now carrying into gays.
+They feel that they have a right to be accepted?
+Who--who do they need to accept them?"

 Victims

 The victims that were killed were: